codess-aus/PL-900/Bus_value.md

 You should recommend Power Apps to create custom apps that meet specific business needs.
 Power Apps can be used to create and share custom apps that meet specific business needs without requiring the business users to have software development skills.
 Power Apps eases users into app development with a simple interface so that every business user or pro developer can build custom apps.
+You can use Power Apps to build and deploy customized apps that work on any device without writing code.

 Build a Dashboard using **Power Bl** by connecting your SharePoint list to Power Bl and analyzing your inventory data. power Bl takes business data and allows you to display it in ways that makes the most sense to users.